dspinellis/alexandria3k/AND_pipeline_report.md

 The next process fully depends on the existence of the produced author_name_blocks table, so in the future they'll be merged into one process, but since they currently have fairly different functionality I've temporarily kept them as separate processes

+link-author-blocks also contains splitting authors into communities based on their journals.
+Specifically this is done by creating a graph based on cited doi's.
+Vertices are Journals and Edges are cited doi's.
+Two works from different journals (vertices) that cite the same doi connect with eachother (edge being the doi).
+Then we run Leidens clustering algorithm to split them into communites

 - link_merged_authors.py

 link_merged_authors.py takes as input the author_name_blocks described above.